November 11, 2022

 Cadets and midshipmen in the Coast Guard or approved service academies

-Physically or mentally handicapped individuals who are confined to a home, hospital, or institution—if released before age 26, they must register within 20 days following release
+Individuals with physical or mental disabilities who are confined to a home, hospital, or institution—if released before age 26, they must register within 20 days following release

 Patients hospitalized or institutionalized for medical reasons—if released before age 26, they must register within 20 days